josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/🛰️_attribution_israel_style_mismatch.md

 That includes:
 - expulsions,
 - infrastructure denial,
-- high-visibility violence,
+- collective punishment,
-- and acts that are openly coercive and often war-crimey.
+- and high-visibility violence that is openly coercive and often war-crimey.

 These actions are not hidden.
-They are designed to be **seen**, argued over, and feared.
+They are designed to be **seen**, debated, feared, and absorbed into political reality.

 What is being reported here — consumer-grade telecom interference and glitch-level disruption — does not fit that doctrine.